hsjoihs/mitama-dimensional/gitbook/book/chapter1/mitama_quantity_t.md

-### dimensinal quantifiers
+### dimensional quantifiers
 -----

-Dimensinal quantifiers are defined as constexpr variables.
+Dimensional quantifiers are defined as constexpr variables.

-**dimensinal quantifiers example**
+**dimensional quantifiers example**

-### pipe operator overload for dimensinal quantifiers
+### pipe operator overload for dimensional quantifiers

 Pipe operators are provided to attach units to values.

-It is allowed to convert values into quantities by piping values to dimensinal quantifiers.
+It is allowed to convert values into quantities by piping values to dimensional quantifiers.

 **example**